coolbutuseless/insitu/README.md

     #>  [1] 1.414214 2.000000 2.449490 2.828427 3.162278 3.464102 3.741657 4.000000
     #>  [9] 4.242641 4.472136

-It is possible to include the extra assigment operator, but this is redundant.
+It is possible to include the extra assignment operator, but this is redundant.

 ``` r